wwmyers/hackpot/README.md

 ### Note:

-I'll keep Naturized up to date for those that prefer Solarized's syntax highlighting, but this is now my main project.
 If you notice any languages that currently aren't supported with this theme, please post the languages on my repo and I'll gladly add it.

 # Enjoy :)

 #### Credits:
-* Icon for theme is from Icon Pond at flaticons.com
+* Icon for theme is called Valley from Icon Pond at flaticon.com
 <!--shift+cmd+v to preview-->